lijun99/altar2-documentation/docs/cuda/QuickStart.rst

 #.
 Run a dedicated AlTar application, e.g., ``linear`` for the linear model;
 #.
 Collect and analyze the simulation results.

 The linear model example demonstrated here comes with the AlTar source package, under the directory :altar_src:`models/linear/examples <models/linear/examples>`.
 It is also available as a jupyter notebook in :tutorials:`linear`.
-Examples for any other model in AlTar are also provided in the source package.
-Users may use these examples as templates to prepare their own projects.

 Prepare the configuration file
 ------------------------------